HandsomePhil/porkcraft/README.md

 # World of Porkcraft
-This guide is designed to help you install, configure and connect to the private World of Porkcraft: Wrath of the Lich King server.
-Keeping all this documentation on Discord was convenient, however it wasn't easy for new players.
-Please note this is not a server that is open the public, and you must have an account created for you by the server's administrator.
+This guide is designed to help you install, configure, and connect to the private World of Porkcraft: Wrath of the Lich King server.
+Keeping all this documentation on Discord was convenient; however, it wasn't easy for new players.
+Please note this is not a server that is open to the public, and you must have an account created for you by the server's administrator.

-Understand that you proceed at your own risk, and the server administration takes no responsibility for errors, broken links, or misbehaving computers.
+Understand that you proceed at your own risk, and we takes no responsibility for errors, broken links, or misbehaving computers.

 ## Setup
 ### Installation
 1. Download the [ChromieCraft 3.3.5a](https://www.chromiecraft.com/en/downloads/) client for your operating system.
-2. Extract the contents of zip file on your computer.
+2. Extract the contents of the zip file on your computer.
 3. Tip: If you don't have the retail version of World of Warcraft, you can create a new folder under your Program Files folder.
-Once complete it should look like this: `C:\Program Files\World of Warcraft\`.
+Once complete, it should look like this: `C:\Program Files\World of Warcraft\`.

 ### Configuration
-Next we'll need to configure your client to connect to the Porkcraft server.
+Next, we'll need to configure your client to connect to the Porkcraft server.
 1. Open the installation folder you created for the game.
 2. Navigate to `...\Data\enUS\realmlist.wtf`.
-3. If you don't see `realmlist.wtf` may need to create the file.
+3. If you don't see `realmlist.wtf`, may need to create the file.
-4. Open realmlist.wtf with a text editor (like notepad.exe) and add the following: `set realmlist porkchopexpress.servebeer.com`.
+4. Open `realmlist.wtf` with a text editor (like notepad.exe) and add the following: `set realmlist porkchopexpress.servebeer.com`.
 5. Save the file and close it.

 ## Recommended Fixes